Evertune: Marketing

 The chief executive officer is Mark Chayet who had previously founded a manufacturing firm named Evermark which made CDs and DVDs.
 Chayet provided some of the initial financing for the firm, and other executives and entrepreneurs include David Weiderman, William Quigley, and Brock Pierce.
 The firm raised $800,000 in cash in May 2010, according to one report.
-One of the first guitars to have an EverTune bridge fitted in the factory is the VGS Radioactive TD-Special.
-A Tommy Denander signature guitar was created by the German luthiers of VGS.
+One of the first guitars to have an EverTune bridge fitted in the factory is the VGS Radioactive TD-Special, a Tommy Denander signature guitar that was created by the German luthiers of VGS.
 The EverTune bridge has hit the market in North America in October 2010 but the first series is by installation only.
 The unit was displayed at the Consumer Electronics Show in 2010.
 The product was highlighted in a feature in The New York Times entitled The Year in Ideas.
 In August 2011, the product was not yet ready for sale.
 One report suggested that EverTune will be available on a "wide range of electric guitars" in the near future and will be available as an installation kit.
-One report suggested there were 35 guitars with Evertune installed or about to be retrofitted with them.
+Another report suggested there were 35 guitars with EverTune installed or about to be retrofitted with them.
 There are talks with guitar makers of electric guitars and basses to have the device embedded into new models and it is featured on the Ola Englund signature series of Washburn Guitars.